Do you want to know about the staple food of the leopard gecko?

 Crickets are the most common food for many reptiles, including the leopard gecko.

-They’re a vital part of a healthy diet, but it may be confusing to know how many crickets to feed a leopard gecko.
+They’re a vital part of a healthy diet, but knowing how many crickets to feed a leopard gecko may not be obvious.

-The number of crickets your leopard gecko will be able to safely eat per day will depend on their age.
-Baby geckos should eat around four to eight small crickets daily, while adults should be fed about six to ten large crickets every two days or as many as they will eat in a 10-minute period.
+The number of crickets your leopard gecko will be able to eat per day safely will depend on their age.
+Baby geckos should eat around four to eight small crickets daily, while adults should be fed about six to ten large crickets every two days or as many as they will eat in 10 minutes.

 For more details on this topic, check out the rest of the article.

 Exactly How Many Crickets To Feed A Leopard Gecko As Part Of A Healthy Diet

 The rules for a healthy leopard gecko diet apply to all nutritious insects, including insects such as mealworms, dubia roaches, and, yes, crickets.

 For every meal, leopard geckos need to eat two insects for every inch they are long.

 For example, an 8″ inch gecko would need to eat 16 crickets at its meal.